microlib-org/llm_microlibs/llm_sepweight/MICROLIB.md

 ### Load state dict needed for a part of the LLM

-To load state dict needed for a part of the LLM just use the `load_as_state_dict` function.
+To load state dict needed for a part of the LLM just use the `llm_sepweight.load` function.

+A part spec must be provided, which is just a string, in which you specify which `begin`, `mid` and `end` layers you need.

+0. If the part spec is `f`, then the full state dict will be loaded.
+1. If the part spec starts with `b`, then the `begin` state dict will be loaded.
+2. If the part spec contains `5-7` for example, then the state dict for layers 5 to 7 will be loaded.
+3. If the part spec ends with `e`, then the `end` state dict will be loaded.

 For example, this will load the start embeddings and layers up to layer no.5: